 What does liability insurance cover if you’re not at fault?
-If one driver causes a car accident that leads to damages and losses for another driver or passenger, they are legally liable for those damages.
-They must replace what they damaged and fix the harm they caused the accident victims.
+If one driver causes a car accident that damages or injures another person, then they are legally liable for those losses.

-Typically, most drivers have liability auto insurance to cover the costs of such an accident.
-In fact, in all states, drivers legally must have some way to pay for the damages they cause up to a certain amount.
-Usually, drivers comply by carrying liability insurance coverage on their vehicles.
-Reach out to a car accident lawyer.
+Most drivers have liability auto insurance to cover the costs of an accident.
+In the US, drivers must have some way to pay for the damages they cause.
+Drivers comply with this requirement by carrying liability insurance coverage on their vehicles.

 What Does Liability Insurance Cover in an Accident?